Changissnz/nu_merchant_principal/README.md

 previous mention of linguistic complexity, there is also diction and the lone word given new meaning under particular uses, outside of the default.

+A pride, taken to be a term synonymous with "group", has properties of tight-knittedness that cannot be conveniently manipulated by those not of the pride.
+The pride, due to both the lone autonomous capabilities of its members and the member's distinguishable identities, has the liberty of many faces.
+And the term "face" is not a strict association to that most distinguishable anatomical part of the human being.
+The "face" has a personality, per se, with talents possibly of categories unique amongst peers.
+And these talents are evidenced through the work of the "hands".
+The "face" and the "hands" could very well be synonyms with one another, in group orders where appearance is submissive to the work.